 - 1 whole roasted deli chicken or roast your own if you like, or use your leftover turkey from Thanksgiving!

-- 3 tablespoons oil or allowed butter
+- 3 tablespoons avocado oil or butter

 - 2 medium onions small dice

 - 2 large carrots cut into rounds or half rounds, depending on size

 - 2 large stalks celery sliced 1/4 inch thick (I usually put the celery tops in too, and remove when it is time to eat)

 - 10 oz gluten free noodles Trader Joe's best deal, and great texture!!, totally optional!